-Land or conservation easement acquisition as mitigation of oak woodland impacts that occurs outside of PCAs shall occur on minimum contiguous habitat blocks of 5 acres (the acquired land or conservation easement shall be contiguous to or shall create a contiguous area of no less than 5 acres of oak woodland in conserved or open space status (e.g., parks, national forest, other conserved oak woodlands on private property).
-For transactions where land is acquired or a conservation easement outside of the PCAs is negotiated between a developer and a private seller, an analysis of the proposed oak woodland conservation area shall be performed by a qualified professional to demonstrate that the proposed conservation area is of equal or greater biological value as the oak woodland proposed to be removed.
+Land or conservation easement acquisition that occur outside of PCAs shall occur on minimum contiguous habitat blocks of 5 acres (the acquired land or conservation easement shall be contiguous to or shall create a contiguous area of no less than 5 acres of oak woodland in conserved or open space status (e.g., parks, national forest, other conserved oak woodlands on private property)).
+For transactions where land is acquired or a conservation easement outside of the PCAs is negotiated between a developer and a private seller, an analysis of the proposed oak woodland conservation area shall be performed by a Qualified Professional.
+The Qualified Professional shall demonstrate that the proposed conservation area is of equal or greater biological value as the oak woodland proposed to be removed.
 The analysis of conservation areas shall be included as a component of an oak resources technical report.

-Should the County elect to purchase land or oak woodlands conservation easements outside of PCAs using funds from its Oak Woodland Conservation Fund, an analysis of the proposed oak woodland conservation area shall be performed by a qualified professional to determine its suitability in meeting the criteria listed above.
+Should the County elect to purchase land or oak woodlands conservation easements outside of PCAs using funds from its Oak Woodland Conservation Fund, an analysis of the proposed oak woodland conservation area shall be performed by a Qualified Professional to determine its suitability in meeting the criteria listed above.